Rosa-Kang/reactmastery/README.md

 # Apolo 2021

-Movie App built with React Apolo and GraphQL
-Apollo is one of the best ways to consume GraphQL
+WEB Application with a rest API, Movie App built with React Apolo and GraphQL Apollo is one of the best ways to consume GraphQL
 \*\* git remote add origin --> does